Santa Maria in Cosmedin: The eighth-century church

 Pope Hadrian I (papacy 772–95) rebuilt and extended the diaconia around 780, demolishing a large ruined temple to make way for this construction.
 The result was a basilica dedicated to the Virgin Mary, at that time called Santa Maria de Schola Graeca or the ecclesia graecorum (Greek church) because of its location and a community of Greek monks there.

 The church was built with a nave and two aisles, but it culminated at the east end with three full apses, an eastern feature unusual for a Roman church, but one that had reached the West by the sixth century.
 In the rebuilding, the tall columns from the structure that preceded the diaconia were retained and were visible (and still are) in the entrance wall and embedded in the side walls at the western end of the church.
 In the center apse was an altar made from a Roman red granite basin, and the floor was a simple opus sectile pattern.
 The nave was separated from the aisles by alternating groups of columns and piers; the unmatched columns were spolia (spoils) from older Roman buildings.
 Some scholars believe that the columns supported a trabeation (lintel) at this time and not arches.
 On the upper level of the outer walls, rows of clerestory windows repeated the motif of the arches in the diaconia that had opened into galleries.
 By the ninth century, the church was known as Santa Maria in Cosmedin, probably the Latinization of κοσμίδιον (kosmidion), derived from the Greek word κόσμος, meaning "ornament, decoration."

 Two columns from a Roman loggia incorporated into the entrance wall.

-At the same time, Pope Hadrian had a crypt dug from the volcanic tufa slab under the east end of the church, possibly the podium of the Great Altar to Hercules.
-It took the form of a miniature basilica with a small apse and altar and a nave and two aisles separated by columns, probably based on a prototype under Old Saint Peter’s Basilica.
+At the same time, Pope Hadrian had a crypt dug from the volcanic tuff slab under the east end of the church, possibly the podium of the Great Altar to Hercules.
+It took the form of a miniature basilica with a small apse and altar and a nave and two aisles separated by columns, probably based on a prototype under Old Saint Peter's Basilica.
 The six spolia columns were too tall for the crypt and had to be sunk several feet into the floor.
 Carved crosses on the columns may have been inset with bronze.
 On the side walls were niches containing shelves for the display of relics given by Pope Hadrian to the church.

 A sacristy and an oratory later dedicated to St. Nicholas of Bari, as well as a series of rooms for a papal residence, were added on the south side of the church by Pope Nicholas I (papacy 858–67).
 This area was burned in the sack of Rome by the Norman troops of Robert Guiscard in 1084.